inyong37/Study/I. Lecture/Udemy/TensorFlow-Developer-Certificate-in-2023-Zero-to-Mastery/readme.md

 # TensorFlow Developer Certificate in 2023 Zero to Master

-Contents of this lecture moved to another repository.
+The contents of this lecture have been moved to another repository.